Modeling AdaGrad, RMSProp, and Adam with Integro-Differential Equations: Optimization Algorithms

-In this section, we present the optimization algorithms\footnote{For a comprehensive overview of Gradient Descent optimization algorithms, see \cite{ruder2016overview}.}: AdaGrad, RMSProp, and Adam, with the aim of illustrating the evolution of the parameters as they converge towards the minimum of the function:
+In this section, we present the optimization algorithms\footnote{For a comprehensive overview of Gradient Descent optimization algorithms, see \cite{ruder2016overview}.}: AdaGrad, RMSProp, and Adam, with the aim of illustrating the evolution of the parameters as they converge towards the minimum of two representative toy models.
+The first model is a convex and differentiable function,

-This function is chosen for its convexity and differentiability, with a known minimum at \( \theta = 4 \).
-The simplicity of this function allows for straightforward analytical determination of the minimum, facilitating direct comparisons with numerical simulations.
-For an additional example involving the Mean Squared Error (MSE) loss function, refer to the appendix \ref{App:Numerical_Simulations}.
+chosen for its simplicity and for having a known minimum at \( \theta = 4 \), which allows for straightforward analytical determination and facilitates direct comparisons with numerical simulations.